Alpkant/BAFMD/README.md

 Please fill out [this form](https://forms.gle/H7tMCZaeXDKzVH3QA) and then email/notify bafmd@googlegroups.com to request the data.
 After the approval, you will get BAFMD_image_urls.tsv and annotation files.
 BAFM_image_urls.tsv contains all the annotated image names and their URLs.
 First column shows the image filename and second column shows the URL.

 You should put annotation folder and BAFMD_image_urls.tsv to the same folder with <a href="fetch_dataset.py">fetch_dataset.py</a> script.
-Your dataset folder should like this
+Your dataset folder should look like this.

 ```
 BAFMD Dataset Folder